Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$

 \subsection{Identifying the component}

-Our next order of business is to identify precisely which irreducible component of $\mathcal{C}^{\tau, \mathrm{BT}}$ can be written as the quotient stack $[X/G]$ using the strategy employed in Section \ref{smooth sec}. \cite[Cor.~5.3.1]{CEGS-components} shows that the irreducible components of $\mathcal{C}^{\tau, \mathrm{BT}}$ are in one-to-one correspondence with subsets of $\mathbb{Z}/f\mathbb{Z}$ called shapes.
-We now recall the definition of the shape of a Breuil-Kisin module and some of the specifics of the correspondence between irreducible components and shapes as it applies to our situation.
+Our next order of business is to identify precisely which irreducible component of $\mathcal{C}^{\tau, \mathrm{BT}}$ can be written as the quotient stack $[X/G]$ using the strategy employed in Section \ref{smooth sec}. \cite[Cor.~5.3.1]{CEGS-components} shows that the irreducible components of $\mathcal{C}^{\tau, \mathrm{BT}}$ are in one-to-one correspondence with subsets of $\mathbb{Z}/f\mathbb{Z}$ called profiles.
+We now recall the definition of the profile of a Breuil-Kisin module and some of the specifics of the correspondence between irreducible components and profiles as it applies to our situation.

 \begin{defn} Let $\mathfrak{B} \in \mathcal{C}^{\tau, \mathrm{BT}}(\overline{\mathbb{F}})$ be an extension of $\M$ by $\mathfrak{N}$, where $\M$ and $\mathfrak{N}$ are two rank $1$ Breuil-Kisin modules.
 For each $i$, let $m_i$ be a generator of $\M_i$ as an $\overline{\mathbb{F}}[\![u]\!]$ module.